 A dark comic-book hero style novel.
 A young girls world begins to spiral out of control, and a web of lies is soon uncovered.
 "Sounds interesting!"

-"Mel.
+el.
 Don't leave your sneakers at the bottom of the stairs.
 I can't keep telling you!"

 That's my dad, Raymond Wilson.
 Shouting up to me from the bottom of the stairs, again.
 He doesn’t so much yell, but his tone let's me know there is a great deal of disappointment in his voice.
 He tells me about my sneakers a million times a week, and yeah, I always forget.
 I kick them off after getting home and head to my room, slump onto my bed and throw on my headphones.

 he drive home was strange, Dad barely said two words to me, focussing on the freeway with a rigid posture.

 "If you need to ask me anything, go right ahead.
 I'll be up front with you."
 He finally said.

 was dried and changed, slipping on my sneakers just as the rest of the team were heard making their way to the shower room.
 I grabbed my rucksack and darted down the locker room before anyone saw me.

-My request was met with awkward silence before Doctor Watkiss continued with his work, "That would not be advisable Melanie."
+y request was met with awkward silence before Doctor Watkiss continued with his work, "That would not be advisable Melanie."
 He turned towards a small cylindrical device and began to place the blood samples inside.

-We got home and I kicked off my sneakers at the bottom of the stairs.
+e got home and I kicked off my sneakers at the bottom of the stairs.
 I started a jog up the steps only to spin around and snatch my footwear off the floor and continued my stride up to my room.